henkpb/micl/components/datepicker/README.md

 # Date picker
 This component implements the [Material Design 3 Expressive Date picker](https://m3.material.io/components/date-pickers/overview) design.
-It allows users to select a specific date using either a text input or a calendar interface.
+It allows users to select a date using either a text input or a calendar interface.

 ## Basic Usage

 ### HTML
-The Date picker component is an extension of the [**Dialog** component](../dialog/README.md).
+The Date Picker component is an extension of the [**Dialog** component](../dialog/README.md).
 To create a basic date picker, use a `<dialog>` element with both `micl-dialog` and `micl-datepicker` classes.

 ```HTML
 <dialog id="mydatepicker" class="micl-dialog micl-datepicker" closedby="closerequest" aria-labelledby="mytitle">